luismcsoul/the-sustainable-republic/README.md

 78. In order to guarantee that the best Public Officer is selected, Artificial Inteligence would be used by the people writting the questions for the tests/position promotions in order to develop and standarise a scoring system that compensate evenly the several variables involved in governing different geographical, sociological and economical areas.

-79. In order to contrast the results from the generational scoring system with the results of his mandate in term of efficient administration, a dualistic metric would be taken into consideration during the overall evaluation.
+78. b.
+In order to contrast the results from the generational scoring system with the results of his mandate in term of efficient administration, a dualistic metric would be taken into consideration during the overall evaluation.
 -
 .
 ## RELEASING THE BUDGET